 Paleo Carrot Cake Banana Muffins made grain-free, oil-free, dairy-free with no added sweetener!
-These healthy carrot banana muffins are studded with raisins and pecans for a perfectly sweet, texturally pleasing nutritious snack.
+These healthy carrot banana muffins are studded with dried cranberries and walnuts for a perfectly sweet, texturally pleasing nutritious snack.

 Carrot cake, meet banana muffins…banana muffins, meet carrot cake!

 What a lovely combination we’ve stumbled upon here!

 I mentioned a few months ago I’ve been sweetening some of my treats using solely bananas, which is what is going on here.
 Look at these like healthy carrot cake cupcakes…or banana cupcakes…or healthy carrot cake muffins.

 Whatever you want to call them, they’re here for your snacking, breakfasting, desserting pleasure.